foundry-rs/book/src/cheatcodes/get-block-number.md

 ### Description

 Gets the current `block.number`.
 This is useful in cases where `vm.roll` along with `--via-ir` compilation is used, as `block.number` is assumed to be a constant during a transaction.
-This means that on every forge test, multiple calls to `block.number` would get optimized to just returning a constant value, instead of actually accessing the current `block.number`. `vm.getBlockNumber()` avoids this optimization and returns the current `block.number`.
+This means that on every spark test, multiple calls to `block.number` would get optimized to just returning a constant value, instead of actually accessing the current `block.number`. `vm.getBlockNumber()` avoids this optimization and returns the current `block.number`.

 ### Examples